 During 2015, we entered into a third amended and restated \$200.0 million private shelf agreement with Prudential Investment Management, Inc. (or Prudential) for a three-year term.
 After July 14, 2015 and for the balance of the term, the agreement provides for the possible issuance of additional senior unsecured fixed interest rate term notes up to the maximum availability upon us making our scheduled principal payments on existing notes then outstanding.
 Interest rates on any issuance under the shelf agreement will be set at a spread over applicable Treasury rates.
-Maturities of each issuance are at our election for up to 15 years from the date of issuance with a maximum average life of 12 years from the date of original issuance.
+Maturities of each issuance.
 During the year ended December 31, 2015, we sold \$100.0 million senior unsecured term notes to affiliates and managed accounts of Prudential Investment Management, Inc. (or individually and collectively Prudential) with an annual fixed rate of 4.5% under this shelf agreement.
 These notes have periodic scheduled principal payments and will mature on July 31, 2026.
 Accordingly, we currently have \$37.5 million available for borrowing under this shelf agreement.